maticnetwork/nightfall-sdk/README.md

 ### Error handling

-Today we are handling exceptions and raising this from the SDK using the `NightfallSdkError` class, which for now is a simple Error class.
-We might improve upon this in the future, but in the meantime, make sure to wrap any SDK calls within a `try/catch` statement.
+Today we are handling exceptions and raising these from the SDK using the `NightfallSdkError` class, which is a simple implementation of the Error class.
+We might improve this in the future, but in the meantime make sure to wrap all SDK calls within a `try/catch` block.

 ## Need help?